Lobuche Peak Climbing

 Your decision!
 Bring your own or rent good gear in Kathmandu – we will have lists of good rental shops.

-Its advised for tourists to avoid drinking water from the taps or streams, in that region despite the locals doing so.
-While bottled water is available during your travels its not suggested due to its cost ( 10 times more expensive than in Kathmandu) and negative impact on the environment.
-At teahouses you can refill your bottle, with boiled water.
-To ensure safety consider using water purification tablets during the trek.
+It’s advised for tourists to avoid drinking water from the taps or streams in that region, despite the locals doing so.
+While bottled water is available during your travels, it’s not suggested due to its cost (10 times more expensive than in Kathmandu) and negative environmental impact.
+At teahouses, you can refill your bottle with boiled water.
+To ensure safety, consider using water purification tablets during the trek.

-The last ATMs are at Namche Bazaar, so provide yourself with a sufficient cash of Nepalese Rupees to last for the remainder of your adventure.
+The last ATMs are at Namche Bazaar, so provide yourself with sufficient cash in Nepalese Rupees to last for the remainder of your adventure.

 Three things: Sagarmatha National Park permit, Khumbu Rural Municipality permit, and the Lobuche Peak climbing permit – we take care of filling out all of the forms!